sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 The main tasks of this domain include,
 - implementation of secure development practises and policies
-- source code security scanning (SAST, DAST)
+- source code security scanning (SAST, manual source code reviews)

 One of the most important methodologies to follow in this domain is DevSecOps.
 DevSecOps means adding security to the DevOps development methodology by introducing code scanning and secure practices.